AngelRaf23/AngelRaf23/README.md

 - 👋 Hi, I’m Angel Rafael Acuña
 - 👀 I’m interested in learning web programming⚡
 - 🌱 I’m currently learning HTML, CSS and JavaScript📚
-- 💞️ I’m looking for to collaborate on public projects which contributes to develop my skills and build a comunity🚀
+- 💞️ I’m looking for to collaborate on public projects which contributes to develop my skills and build a community🚀
 - 📫 Find me on:

 - 📌twitter: @angelraf23